gabeklein/expressive-mvc/README.md

 <h3 id="method-get"><code>get(key?)</code></h3>

-The most straight-forward of these hooks, `get` will find and return the nearest `instanceof this` within context.
+The most straight-forward, `get` will find and return the nearest `instanceof this` within context.
 If given a key, it will either return the value of said key (if state was found, otherwise `undefined`).

 <h3 id="method-tap"><code>tap(key?)</code></h3>

 In addition to fetching nearest instance, `tap` will subscribe to values on that instance much like `use` will.
-With this, mutual children of a particular state can easily affect _eachother's_ state.
+With this, mutual children of a particular state can easily affect eachother's state.

 ```jsx
 const InnerFoo = () => {